CodementorIO/puppeteer-jest-starter/README.md

 ## Puppeteer-Jest Starter
 -------

-A starter-kit quipped with the minimal requirements for Puppeteer + Jest.
+A starter-kit quipped with the minimal requirements for Puppeteer + Jest, making E2E testing a breeze.

 ## Kicking off: